 Akiko’s is one of the more classic sushi options in the city, and the simple, attractive restaurant solely focuses on fish.
 If your boss actually likes the people she’s eating with, omakase is the move, but there’s also an a la carte menu for when she needs to get out quickly.

 Perfect For: The Boss Who Doesn’t Know Anything About Restaurants, But Watches The Food Network

 “Have you heard of Tyler Florence?
 The guy on the Food Network?
 He has an AMAZING restaurant here.”
 All of these things are true.
 The restaurant is Wayfare Tavern and it is a very good place to eat, regardless of who the figurehead chef is.
-The popovers are the stuff of legends, and the fried chicken is fantastic too.
+The fried chicken is fantastic.

 Perfect For: The Boss You Actually Like Who Lives In The North Bay

 Sushi Ran is in an extremely random location, on a side street off the main drag of Sausalito, and you wouldn’t find it unless you were on a hunt for incredible sushi and had a nose like a bloodhound.
 It has some of the best sushi in the Bay Area, and the small plates and non-sushi options are also amazing.
 On a nice night, sitting outside is ideal.
 Your boss will also be very impressed that you know things about the suburbs.

 Perfect For: The Boss Who Won’t Stop Talking About Meditation